Captom4/chitter-challenge/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version

-* System dependencies
+* rails db:seed

-* Configuration
+* rails db:migrate

+* Ctrl-C to stop the server and shut it down

 * Database creation